weynandk/info_threefold/src/tde/3botbrowser/3botbrowser_readme.md

 ## Project: 3Bot Browser

 ### Purpose
 3Bot browser is a browser that runs close to you digital avatar online.
-It presents you with the ability to have a browser on the TF Grid running anywhere you want and securely stream back the browser content to you local browser.
+It presents you with the ability to have a browser on the TF Grid running anywhere you want and to securely stream the content back to you local browser.

-It provides you with privacy and independene where people and companies cannot track your whereabouts based on the location of your browser.
+It provides you with privacy and independence, so people and companies cannot track your whereabouts based on the location of your browser.

 ![](./img/3botbrowser.png)